jpegleg/giant-spellbook/README.md

 If decoding is successful, JSON will be printed.
 If decoding fails, check the file for invalid data and try again or use another approach.

+There is also URL encoding and decoding that does not operate on files, but a supplied string as a command line argument.
+The output for URL encoding and decoding is only the result, not JSON.

 ## Commander

 The 'commander' option enables command execution iteration with detailed logging.
 There are many potential uses for this, including cryptanalysis and batch processing.